rust-community/underhanded.rs/_posts/2016-12-15-underhanded-rust.en-US.md

   impressive and easier to review.

-* Submissions are worth more points if you use a stable Rust compiler (1.13.0 or later), or a compiler being shipped by a distrobution like Ubuntu or Fedora.
+* Submissions are worth more points if you use a stable Rust compiler (1.13.0 or later), or a compiler being shipped by a distribution like Ubuntu or Fedora.

 * Submissions are worth more points if you exploit bugs in the Rust compiler or